Multi-Fibers Bundles as a new model for high-dimensional Spacetimes: Beyond five dimensions.

-\subsection{Multiple fibers at each point of spacetime.}
+\subsubsection{Multiple fibers at each point of spacetime.}

 The mathematical translation of the heuristic idea of a 4-dimensional classical spacetime equipped with extra "small" dimensions is a fiber bundle structure $\pi : \M\rightarrow \B\M$ on a $(4+k)$-dimensional manifold $\M$, with fiber a compact manifold $\F$ of dimension $k$, more shortly a $\F$-fibration.
-Heuristically, $\B \M$ is then the "classical" spacetime when we neglect things that happen in the fibers.

-As we said in the abstract, Kaluza and Klein used a fibration with fiber the standard circle $S^1$, this fiber carrying the electromagnetic potential.
-Indeed, suppose now that $(\M,\g)$ is a 5-dimensional Lorentz manifold equipped with a $S^1$-fibration $\pi : \M\rightarrow \B\M$ over a 4-dimensional Lorentz manifold $\B \M$.
-Then the electromagnetic potential can be defined as the unit timelike vector field $\w Y$ tangent at each point $x\in\M$ to the fiber $S^1_x:=\pi^{-1}(\pi(x))$ passing through $x$, once some orientation on $S^1$ has been defined.
-Details, as well as a new approach to these ideas can be found in our article [ref :A new approach to Kaluza-Klein theory.]

 Now if we want to keep the result obtained for electromagnetism while including other possible interactions, the fiber $\F$ should be of the form $\F=S^1\times W$ where $W$ is a compact manifold of dimension $m$ and $S^1$ is the classical circle.
-However, to keep results obtained for electromagnetism in 5 dimensions, through objects naturally given by the action of $S^1$, one faces a important issue : at each point $x\in \M$, such a fiber bundle gives a natural fiber $\F=S^1\times W$ through $x$, but it does not give a natural fiber through $x$ isomorphic to $S^1$ only ; there is no natural splitting of the fiber $S^1\times W$ at $x$.
+However, if we want to keep results obtained for electromagnetism in 5 dimensions, through objects naturally given by the action of $S^1$, we face a important issue : at each point $x\in \M$, such a fiber bundle gives a natural fiber $\F=S^1\times W$ through $x$, but it does not give a natural fiber through $x$ isomorphic to $S^1$ only ; there is no natural splitting of the fiber $S^1\times W$ at $x$.
 Therefore, such a fiber bundle alone will not furnish an electromagnetic potential $\w Y$.

-A very elegant extension of the structure of fiber bundle, giving a way to define any number of natural fibers at each point $x$ of a manifold $\M$, was originally proposed by Michel Vaugon in [ref]: it is the nice structure of \defin{observation atlases}.
-It will be exposed in section [?] below in details, but we give here a new approach, based on the more classical notions of fibrations and submersions.
+A very elegant extension of the structure of fiber bundle, giving a way to define any number of natural fibers at each point $x$ of a manifold $\M$, was originally proposed by Michel Vaugon in [ref].
+We give here a new approach, based on the more classical notions of fibrations and submersions.

-\subsection{Splitting of a product manifold.}
+\subsubsection{Splitting of a product manifold.}

 A natural way to split a fiber $\F$ of the form $S\times W$ is based on the following nice construction.
 Let $\F$, $S$ and $W$ be three compact manifolds and let

 be a diffeomorphism, where $h$ and $f$ are the components of $\Phi$.
 Then $h :\F\rightarrow S$ and $f : \F \rightarrow W$ are submersions.
 We then define unambiguously, for any $x\in\F$, two fibers at $x$ by :